dof-dss/lando-d7-to-d8-migrate/README.md

+# MORE IMPORTANT

+This repo is no longer in use.
+Configuration and functionality have been folded into the NIDirect repository as per other project structures, see: https://github.com/dof-dss/nidirect-drupal

 ## IMPORTANT

 To enable Redis cache you will first need a completed install of the site.
 Enable the Redis module and update /sites/default/settings.php file to set $redis_enabled to true.